-Your young person’s self esteem impacts everything they do.
-How the teen engages with others, handles challenges, and participates in activities comes down to their self-image and confidence.
-Low self esteem also affects your teen’s academics, such as their desire to learn, take risks, and focus.
+Your young person’s self-esteem impacts everything they do.
+How teens engage with others, handle challenges, and participate in activities comes down to their self-image and confidence.
+Low self-esteem also affects your teen’s academics, such as their desire to learn, take risks, and focus.
 For them to succeed in school, they need to feel good about their capabilities.

 Young people also need security in knowing that you support them even when they do not do well.
 They need your confidence that they can turn their struggles around in order to try doing so at all.

-Provide thoughtful feedback on their work.
+- Give feedback – Provide thoughtful feedback on their work.
 If your teen writes a report, for example, tell them what helped you engage in their writing.
 Explain what you like about their efforts.
 When they show improvement in school work, praise that progress.
-Let them know you notice and their successes make you proud.
+Let them know you notice, and their successes make you proud.

-Showcase your teen’s achievements.
-Maintain a bulletin board or shelf of things that remind them of specific accomplishments.
-If they enjoy hobbies or activities, frame photos or certificates of those favorite events, too.
+- Showcase your teen’s achievements – Maintain a bulletin board or shelf of things that remind them of specific accomplishments.
+If they enjoy hobbies or activities, frame photos or certificates of those favourite events, too.

-Talk to your teen with full attention each day.
+- Talk to them – Talk to your teen with full attention each day.
 Help them feel like you value their input, feedback, conversation, and needs.
-When they suffer failures, help them understand it is not actually a failure, but a way to learn in life that everyone experiences from time to time.
+When they suffer failures, help them understand it is not actually a failure but a way to learn in life that everyone experiences from time to time.